fortran-lang/fpm-docs/pages/index.md

 :::

 Welcome to the documentation for the Fortran Package Manager (fpm).

-This documentation is divided in four parts.
+This documentation is divided into four parts.
 Select one of the topics below to continue.

 ::::{note}